lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 +-----------------------------------------------------------------------------------------------------------------------------+
 ...
 ````
-SQLmap exfiltrated all the database and revealead the flag in the table fl4G_1s_H3re.
+sqlmap exfiltrated all the database and revealead the flag in the table fl4G_1s_H3re.

 ## Open redirect 101